 We are always pleased to welcome new pupils.
-Simply telephone the school office to arrange a visit and we will organise a tour of the school with two of our current pupils and a chat with Mr Flitman.
+Simply telephone the school office (733071) to arrange a visit and we will organise a tour of the school from our current pupils and a chat with Mrs Ramet.
+Please click here to see the changes due to COVID-19 restrictions.

 For pupils wishing to transfer during the academic year, complete a primary mid-year application form.

 Parents of new entrants are invited to a meeting in the autumn term before their child’s admission to find out about our school and are invited to have a tour of the school during a working day.
-A second meeting for parents is held in the summer term to explain school procedures.
+Additional meetings for parents are held during the summer term as well as induction sessions for children, to prepare for their start in September.

-Now we are a primary school, children simply move from EYFS through the year groups until year 6 but there will still be approximately 30 additional spaces available for pupils from other schools to join us in year 3.
+Now we are a primary school, children simply move from Reception through the year groups until year 6 but there are 36 additional spaces available for pupils from other schools to join us in year 3.

 Arrangements for children with Special Needs

 Extra transition visits and ‘buddies’ are arranged for pupils with additional needs during the term prior to their transfer.
 Parents of children with specific needs are invited to a meeting well in advance of their child transferring to ensure appropriate support is fully in place.
-For children with Statements or EHC plans, the junior SENCo will attend the final review at infants to ensure that adequate transitional visits and additional support is fully in place before moving up to juniors.
+For children with EHC plans, our SENCo will attend the final review at preschool or infants to ensure that adequate transitional visits and additional support is fully in place.

 Agreement for children living in the priority admission area